elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-high-net-primary-productivity-influence-biodiversity-in-an-ecosystem.md

 url: /learn/education-studies/questions/how-does-high-net-primary-productivity-influence-biodiversity-in-an-ecosystem
 score: -1.0
 related_article1:
-    id: 160449
+    id: 160441
+    title: >-
-    title: What are the advantages of using charts and graphs for data visualization in ecology?
+        What are the key components of the Shannon Diversity Index formula?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-advantages-of-using-charts-and-graphs-for-data-visualization-in-ecology
+    url: /learn/education-studies/questions/what-are-the-key-components-of-the-shannon-diversity-index-formula
 related_article2:
-    id: 160442
+    id: 160452
-    title: How should zero values be handled when calculating the Shannon Diversity Index?
+    title: >-
+        What statistical models are commonly used for interpreting environmental data in ecology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-should-zero-values-be-handled-when-calculating-the-shannon-diversity-index
+    url: /learn/education-studies/questions/what-statistical-models-are-commonly-used-for-interpreting-environmental-data-in-ecology
 related_article3:
-    id: 160446
+    id: 160438
-    title: What are the primary sources and methods for collecting spatial and temporal data in ecology?
+    title: >-
+        How does the width of the energy base impact the trophic levels in an ecosystem?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-primary-sources-and-methods-for-collecting-spatial-and-temporal-data-in-ecology
+    url: /learn/education-studies/questions/how-does-the-width-of-the-energy-base-impact-the-trophic-levels-in-an-ecosystem
 related_article4:
-    id: 160439
+    id: 160449
-    title: What factors contribute to high net primary productivity in an ecosystem?
+    title: >-
+        What are the advantages of using charts and graphs for data visualization in ecology?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-contribute-to-high-net-primary-productivity-in-an-ecosystem
+    url: /learn/education-studies/questions/what-are-the-advantages-of-using-charts-and-graphs-for-data-visualization-in-ecology
 related_article5:
-    id: 160441
+    id: 160451
-    title: What are the key components of the Shannon Diversity Index formula?
+    title: >-
+        How can species richness be assessed in a biodiversity study?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-the-shannon-diversity-index-formula
+    url: /learn/education-studies/questions/how-can-species-richness-be-assessed-in-a-biodiversity-study
 ---

 &nbsp;